 During this process you’ll likely come across several insurance terms.
 As a consumer, understanding these terms gives you the power of knowing exactly what you need.
 So, here are the most common terms you need to know:

 An actual cash value (ACV) policy estimates the cost to rebuild your home taking into account depreciation, age and wear and tear.
 This estimate is the maximum amount you will receive toward the rebuild of your home.
 With an ACV policy, you may be out of pocket for additional costs above that amount if you suffer a loss.
 The older your home is, the riskier it is to choose a policy that only provides actual cash value at the time of a loss.
-Square One’s Guaranteed Building Replacement Coverage (GBRC) policy provides superior coverage to an actual cash value policy.
+Square One offers a Guaranteed Building Replacement Coverage (GBRC) policy, which provides superior coverage to an actual cash value policy.

 A deductible is the amount of money you must pay toward a claim before your insurance policy covers the rest.
 Put another way, it’s the portion of the loss that you’re responsible for.
 Deductibles are often referred to as your policy deductibles.
 In most cases, the standard policy deductible applies to your claim unless there’s a specific deductible stated on your policy for that kind of loss.
 For example, losses such as hail, water back-up, and earthquakes are often subject to specific deductibles.